drobilc/MatchMaker/love_maker/README.md

 #### Greeter
 Says hello to the face and tells the MovementController that is has done so.

 The components can be run separately using corresponding launch files or simultaneously using the `all.launch` launch file.
+If the `all.launch` file is launched, it also starts Gazebo simulator, amcl simulation and Rviz visualization tool.
 ```bash
 # Running components separately
 roslaunch love_maker face_detector.launch